surifirstpin/biplus_documentation/docs/README.md

 #### Connect to any Data Source

-Connect to any data source quickly and Import data from files, databases, cloud drives, popular business applications and in-house apps.
+Connect to any data source quickly and import data from files, databases, cloud drives, popular business applications and in-house apps.

 #### Smarter Visualization